Christopher Bakken

 Christopher Bakken (born 1967 in Madison, Wisconsin) an American poet, translator, chef, travel writer, and professor at Allegheny College.

 He graduated from Columbia University with an M.F.A. and from University of Houston with a Ph.D. in literature and creative writing.
-He was a Fulbright Scholar in American Studies at the University of Bucharest in 2008.
+He was a Fulbright Scholar twice: in American Studies at the University of Bucharest in 2008 and again at Aristotle University of Thessaloniki in Greece in 2021.
 He is Director of Writing Workshops in Greece: Thessaloniki and Thasos.
+Bakken serves as poetry editor of Ergon: Greek/American and Diaspora Arts & Letters.

 His work has appeared in The Paris Review, Georgia Review, Gettysburg Review, Wall Street Journal, Michigan Quarterly Review, The Iowa Review, Parnassus, Raritan, Southwest Review, and Western Humanities Review.
-His first poetry collection, After Greece (2001), was published by Truman State University Press after he won the T. S. Eliot Prize.
+His first poetry collection, After Greece (2001), was published by Truman State University Press after he won the T. S. Eliot Prize (Truman State University).

 His burger recipe won a Food & Wine contest.